Zcgong/Reactor/README.md

 The following example:

-1. Creates a Reactor with a default value.
+1. Creates a Reactor with a default value
-2. Runs a function that retrieves and logs its value.
+2. Runs a function that retrieves and logs its value
-3. Changes the value of the Reactor which automatically runs the previous function and logs the new value.
+3. Changes the value of the Reactor which automatically runs the previous function and logs the new value

 ```javascript
 var my_name = new Reactor('Sammy');